Graph visualization: the basics

 Applying a graph model to your data makes sense whenever you need to understand the relationships in your data.

-We’ve intentionally used simple examples for our node-link graph models, but your data is likely to be more complex.
-There’s no ‘one size fits all’ approach, and your design will depend on your company style, the type of data you’re modeling, and what it is your users need.
-We’ve put together data-modeling best practice blog posts to help you.
+Applying a graph model to your data makes sense whenever you need to understand relationships.
+We’ve intentionally used simple examples here, but your data is likely to be more complex.
+There’s no ‘one size fits all’ approach, and your design will depend on your company style, the type of data you have, and what your users need.
+We’ll take a closer look at data modeling best practice later on.

 When creating a node-link graph is a bad idea